Get into Snowsports!

 Will I have to re-mortgage my house to start snowsports?

-Enquire at your nearest slope for details.
+Enquire at your nearest club for details.

 I don't own any equipment.
 Can I still take part?

 Yes, definitely!
-Many slopes in England have rental facilities of skis, boards, boots and poles so you don't have to lug your own kit there but it's best to check if your local one does or not before you head there.
+Many clubs in England have rental facilities of skis, boards, boots and poles so you don't have to lug your own kit there but it's best to check if your local one does or not before you head there.